owenlankford/topshelftracker/README.md

 ---

-## A Note on the Name

-*Top shelf* — the top corner of the goal, where the best shots go.
-Any lacrosse player knows that's where you aim.
-It felt like the right name for a tracker built by someone who has been chasing that spot since 4th grade.

----

 ## Support the Project

 If TopShelfTracker saves you time or helps you follow the game you love, consider buying me a coffee.
 It helps keep the server running and the data flowing.